ndd21/PHYS281/docs/demo-matplotlib.md

 An alternative is to the use [`scatter`](https://matplotlib.org/api/_as_gen/matplotlib.pyplot.scatter.html?highlight=scatter#matplotlib.pyplot.scatter) function in `pyplot`.
-This adds the ability to add an additional dimension of information to the plot in the form the the size and/or colour of the points, using the `s` and `c` keyword arguments, respectively.
+This adds the ability to add an additional dimension of information to the plot in the form the size and/or colour of the points, using the `s` and `c` keyword arguments, respectively.
 For example,

 ```python